 - Sponsor relationships and donations

 About me:COMING SOON!

 Thursday: 11:30am - 7:00pm

 - Organizing and executing major events, programming, and student experiences (Welcome Week, Homecoming, CHEATON Cup, Frost Week, day-to-day programming etc.)

 - Marketing, branding, website maintenance and social media.
 This includes advertising and content creation.

 - All-student emails and informing students about the goings-on within and outside of the Acadia community.

 - Working with student services, Keep It Social, the Town of Wolfville and other external groups, to ensure safe and memorable experiences for Acadia students

 - Bringing student programming ideas to reality

 I’m a 5th year (victory lap) Marketing major from the New Glasgow, NS.
-The VPEP position poses an incredible opportunity to make very real impacts on students right out of the gate.
+The VPEP position poses an incredible opportunity to make a very real impact on students right out of the gate.
 This being my second year as VPEP, I intend to make every student experience as amazing and impactful as I possibly can through effective communication and collaboration.
 My passion lies in coordination, marketing, events, and experience creation.
 I love seeing others happy, making memories and history.
-My goals this year revolve around bridging the gaps between different groups and interests on campus, improving communication and branding, and maintaining the positive tradition and spirit of Acadia while growing and innovating as we go.
+My goals this year revolve around bridging the gaps between different groups and interests on campus, improving communication and developing branding, and maintaining the positive tradition and spirit of Acadia while growing and innovating as we go.